beyarkay/genghis/README.md

 ## TODO
+* Flesh out the combat system
 * Automatically start the battleserver every hour through crontab, and automate this in the init.sh
 * Migrate all the host's bot files to a separate directory
 * Add in a difference checking between the bots
-* Allow the bots to eat each other
 * Add an easy-setup system
 * Improve the website